 Marker

-Marker Type
+٨ Marker Type

-4:3 Lines
+4:3 Line

 4:3 Shaded

-4:3 Lines with
+4:3 Line with

 center

-This control determines the type of on-screen markers.
+This control determines the type of On screen markers.

-Select 4:3 Lines to display on-screen marker with vertical lines at the 4:3 aspect ratio of the original image.
+Select 4:3 Line to display On Screen markers with vertical lines at the 4:3 aspect ratio of the original image.

-Select 4:3 Shaded to display on-screen markers with areas outside the 4:3 aspect ratio of the original image shaded.
+Select 4:3 Shaded to display On Screen markers with areas outside the 4:3 aspect ratio of the original image shaded.

-Select 4:3 Lines with center to display on-screen markers with vertical lines at the 4:3 aspect ratio and a cross at the center of the original image.
+Select 4:3 Line with center to display On Screen markers with vertical lines at the 4:3 aspect ratio and a cross at the center of the original image.